sbarrientos2/Python-Scripts/README.md

 # Python-Scripts
-These are some python scripts that I've created along the way that have helped me achieve certain task I wanted in the moment.
+These are some python scripts that I've created along the way that have helped me achieve certain task I wanted at the moment.